 Kenneth Crow is President of DRM Associates, a management consulting and training firm specializing in new product development (NPD) through the implementation of best practices and lean product development concepts and application of tools and techniques such as product planning, voice of the customer (VOC), requirements definition, QFD, DFM, target costing and design to cost, project management, and NPD process improvement.
-He is also a Principal in PD-Trak Solutions, a software vendor providing tools for new product development process management, project management, portfolio management, and resource management.
-He is a distinguished speaker and recognized expert in the field of lean product development.
 Ken’s experience with DRM Associates includes work in aerospace, automotive, capital equipment, consumer products, electronics and high technology, and medical device industries (see client list).
-He has conducted over 200 workshops and trained over 5,000 professionals and managers on subjects related to product development.
+He has conducted over 300 workshops and trained over 6,000 professionals and managers on subjects related to product development.

 Prior to this, he served as Vice President of the Professional Services Division of Western Data Systems, a supplier of manufacturing, engineering and business software, consulting and education.
 There he directed all customer education and consulting services and was responsible for product planning, and executive seminars.
 These services included planning, change management, education and training, technical services, system integration, and implementation consulting.
 Prior to WDS, Ken was Director of the Manufacturing Consulting Practice with Arthur Young in Los Angeles, where he was responsible for building a distinguished manufacturing consulting practice.
 He began working in the field of new product development in 1981 addressing issues such as configuration management/engineering change control, transition to production/product launch, and design for manufacturability.
 He began to evolve some of the initial concepts of today’s concurrent engineering and lean product development practices starting in 1982.